FutureSex/LoveSounds: Legacy

 The success of FutureSex/LoveSounds affected both Timberlake's and Timbaland's careers.
 For Timberlake, it further established his career as a solo artist.
 He comments, "'SexyBack' was the point when people stopped asking me when *NSYNC^{[sic]} were going to reunite and started asking what I was going to do next."
 Timberlake has also beefed up his fan base, gaining "hipster" fans in the wake of the album's success.
 Combining the international success of Timberlake's FutureSex/LoveSounds and Nelly Furtado's Loose, demands for Timbaland's work reportedly surged.
 Writing for Entertainment Weekly, Chris Willman remarked that FutureSex/LoveSounds is "like Timberlake's 'cred' record", although Chris Collis said Timbaland nearly stole the spotlight, sharing with Timberlake the "star" status.

 Aside from earning critical acclaim for the album, according to Sia Michel of The New York Times, Timberlake was responsible for popularizing in 2006 the catchphrase "I'm bringing sexy back", which is culled from the lead single "SexyBack".
 It spawned a "phenomenon" in which video-makers spoofed the song.
-At least four parodies gained attention such as "SweatyBack" and "HairyBack".
-In 2007, Timberlake is ranked among Time magazine's 100 men and women "whose power, talent or moral example is transforming the world".
+At least four parodies gained attention, such as "SweatyBack" and "HairyBack".
+In 2007, Timberlake was ranked among Time magazine's 100 men and women "whose power, talent or moral example is transforming the world".
 For the publication, Timbaland writes, "It's as if Justin had been born 26 years ago to deliver music to the world.
 There are those who follow and those who lead.
 Justin is a leader, setting the bar for what's expected of others."
 The album has been added to the Rock and Roll Hall of Fame's musical library and archive.
 Andrew Barker of Variety (2016) stated the album "helped recalibrate the sonic frequency of several years' worth of pop-radio trends."